Credit Cards Business Credit Cards

 American Express® Business Gold Card

-4X Membership Rewards Points on purchases in the two categories with the most spend each billing cycle from 6 eligible categories (up to $150,000 in combined purchases each calendar year, after that 1X), 3X Membership Rewards points on flights and prepaid hotels booked at amextravel.com, and 1 point per $1 spent on other eligible purchases $375 (Terms apply)
+4X Membership Rewards Points on purchases in the two eligible categories with the most spend each month from 6 eligible categories (up to $150,000 in combined purchases each calendar year, after that 1X), 3X Membership Rewards points on flights and prepaid hotels booked at amextravel.com, and 1 point per $1 spent on other eligible purchases $375

 Why do business credit cards typically require your SSN?

-During the business credit card application process, giving lenders, banks, or other card issuers your SSN gives them access to your personal credit profile.
+When you apply for a business credit card, you give lenders, banks, or other card issuers your SSN, giving them access to your credit profile.
 Credit card companies use your SSN to assess whether you’re a strong candidate for the card for a few reasons:

 • Your business hasn’t demonstrated its creditworthiness yet.
-If your business is new or has zero or minimal credit history, the issuer of the card will use your SSN to run a personal credit check and determine your risk level as a borrower.
+If your business is new or has zero or minimal credit history, the card issuer will use your SSN to run a personal credit check and determine your risk level as a borrower.

 • You’ll be personally liable if the business fails.
 The reality of owning a business is that not all businesses make it.
 If your business folds but you’ve supplied your SSN, you can be held liable to repay the balance on the business credit card.

-Getting a small business credit card with no personal guarantee might make sense if you’ll solely be using the account for business expenses.
-But card issuers may want to verify the creditworthiness of a primary individual who will ultimately be responsible for the charges.
+Getting a small business credit card with no personal guarantee might make sense if you use the account solely for business expenses.
+However, card issuers may want to verify the creditworthiness of a primary individual who will ultimately be responsible for the charges.

 Prepaid business cards: An alternative option to business credit cards

-Once you have the prepaid business card, simply fund it with a set amount and use the card as you would a typical debit card.
+Once you have the prepaid business card, fund it with a set amount and use it as a typical debit card.
 For example, if you load the prepaid card with $500, you’d have access to $500 on the card.
-Once your card’s $500 balance is used, you’ll need to reload it with more funds.
+Once you use the card’s $500 balance, you must reload it with more funds.

 What is an EIN?